Skip to main content

 • “The graphics are good for pixel art and there is a blend of lively colors which makes the game pleasant to look at.”

-• “The artwork here is terrible; it's a blend of old retro pixel 'art' used as a substitute for contemporary PC graphics, and some of the most amateurish MS Paint/'baby's first Wacom tablet' style drawings I've ever seen.”
+• “The artwork here is terrible, it's a blend of old retro pixel art used as a substitute for contemporary PC graphics, and some of the most amateurish MS Paint/'baby's first Wacom tablet' style drawings I've ever hurt my eyes on.”

-• “It's unclear if this is due to a lack of budget to hire someone who can do graphics properly, or a lack of talent.
-Regardless, the overall visual quality of the game is extremely low as a result of these decisions.”
+• “It's unclear if this is due to lack of budget to arrange someone who can do graphics properly, or lack of talent; regardless, the overall visual quality of the game is extremely low as a result of these decisions.”

 13 mentions Positive Neutral Negative